Top 13 VPS Business Hosting Providers

 Nevertheless, I managed to ask a few sales questions and got the expected templated responses.
 Nothing out of the ordinary here.
 For a sales chat, it was alright, but I’d think twice before relying on them for more in-depth technical assistance.

-There are a lot of VPS reviews out there that praise Bluehost as one of the top virtual server providers.
+There are a lot of VPS reviews out there that praise Bluehost for its best virtual servers.
 The host itself sponsors most such reviews, so make sure to trust proven facts only.

 And facts are that Bluehost might work for starters, but resource-hungry projects are not exactly a perfect match for their VPS offers.

 DreamVPS came to be in 2007 and presents itself as a “boutique provider of dedicated hosting solutions for businesses, entrepreneurs, and brand owners all over the world.”

 The core team resides in Haifa, Israel and currently helps over 10,000 websites receive an immaculate hosting service.